 Reduce body odor

-What does not growing armpit hair mean?
+What does it mean to not have armpit hair?

-• diabetes
+- diabetes

-• kidney disease
+- kidney disease

-• asthma
+- asthma